moj-analytical-services/IntroRTraining/Intro_markdown.md

   uri = "s3://alpha-r-training/intro-r-training/Offenders_Chicago_Police_Dept_Main.csv",
   fun = readr::read_csv)
 ```

+Here we are passing another function to `botor::s3_read` which it uses to read the data
+from the uri.

 More information on `Rs3tools` and `botor` can be found in the [AP guidance](https://user-guidance.analytical-platform.service.justice.gov.uk/data/amazon-s3/#rstudio).

 ## Inspecting the dataset